Policies > P211: RESPONSIBLE CONDUCT OF RESEARCH AND SCHOLARSHIP (RCRS)

 - policies regarding human subjects, live vertebrate animal subjects in research, and safe laboratory practices

 Generation of discipline-specific requirements should consider formal mechanisms for training via RCRS coursework/ lecture series/workshops, journal clubs, GRD 500 (as available); laboratory rotations; or other curriculum, as well as less formal training opportunities through faculty meetings; laboratory meetings; faculty/student retreats; departmental research days.
 Any activity intended to satisfy the RCR training requirement must be supported by appropriate documentation (attendance, topics covered, etc.).

-A variety of content resources exist to support face-to-face instruction, see, for example: http://www.stonybrook.edu/research/orc/RCRS.shtml#training-tab
+A variety of content resources exist to support face-to-face instruction, see, for example: http://research.stonybrook.edu/responsible-conduct-research-and-scholarship#RCRS Training

 - The Academic School's program(s) for compliant completion of RCRS training for their relevant faculty, research staff, and students must be developed and available for review by the RCRS Division of the Office of Research Compliance (RCRS Office).
 A program template is available via the RCRS Office to accomplish this requirement.